 Since South Florida is home to two types of termites, it's not surprising we get a lot of questions about identifying and treating these wood destroying insects.
-Keep scrolling down to review some of the more frequently asked questions our pest control technicians receive out in the field.
+Keep scrolling down to review some of the more frequently asked questions our termite control technicians receive out in the field.

 What are the signs I might have a termite problem?

 A type of pest that stays behind the scenes kind of pest, termites create significant damage to structures out of the public eye.
 Signs of a possible termite infestation include termite swarming (in spring), earthen mud tubes on foundation walls, support piers, and floor joists, and sawdust-like remnants near tiny holes in wood.

 What is a termite swarm, and what should I do if I experience one?

 A termite swarm is when winged termites disperse and take flight to start new colonies.
 Subterranean termites typically swarm in the spring of the year on warm days following rain; swarms can last several hours.
 If there is a termite swarm inside your house close off that room and try to collect a few samples to show your Hoffer Pest Solutions technician or inspector.
-Drywood and subterannean termites swarm around dusk.
+Drywood and subterranean termites swarm around dusk.

 What is the difference between a drywood termite and subterranean termite?

 The main difference between drywood and subterranean termites is that subterranean termites live and invade a structure through the soil around a structure; drywood termites will fly up to a structure and will infest through the wood of the structure, often in attics.